AidanNelson/LiveLabBroadcaster/README.md

 git clone https://github.com/AidanNelson/virtual-venue.git
 cd virtual-venue

-# install all dependencies on the front end
+# install all dependencies for the nextjs server and front end
 npm install

-# install all dependencies for the websocket server
-cd server
-npm install
-cd .. # go back to the root of the directory

 # copy the example environment file to a local .env file and update values as needed
 cp example.env .env